-Long ago…long before Walmart, Target, Macy’s or Kohl’s, the greatest Christmas celebration known to man occurred.
-There was no hype about the impending day of celebration.
-There was no extended period of shopping for gifts prior to the day of celebration.
-Black Friday shopping or Cyber Monday deals were nonexistent.
-No tree or festive decorations adorned the place for this celebration.
+Christmas is a very special time.
+Long before the days of Walmart, Target, Macy’s, or Kohl’s, the greatest Christmas celebration occurred.
+There was no media hype about the impending day of celebration.
+No extended period of shopping for gifts took place prior to the day of celebration.
+Black Friday shopping or Cyber Monday deals were nowhere to be found.
+A tree or festive decorations didn’t adorn the place for this celebration.
 This celebration was attended only by a carpenter from Jerusalem, his wife who was expecting a child, and a few local shepherds.
-The shepherds had received their invitation to the party from an angel.
-Yes, this celebration was the very first Christmas.
-It marked the birth of Jesus, the long prophesied Messiah and savior of the world.
-This party didn’t happen in a beautiful home or an exquisite banquet hall.
-Instead, the celebration was in a stable meant for animals.
-It is amazing that the greatest Christmas party in the history of man was such an unpublicized and humble party.
-The baby born that night was a direct gift from God.
-The gift God gave that night would change the world forever.
-It was and still is the greatest Christmas gift ever given or received.
+The shepherds received their invitation to the party from an angel.

+The celebration that I am referring to was the very first Christmas.
+It was the day that Jesus, the long prophesied Messiah and savior of the world was born.
+This first Christmas party didn’t happen in a beautiful home or an exquisite banquet hall.
+Instead, it was celebrated in a stable meant for animals.
+Amazingly, the greatest Christmas party in history was an unpublicized and humble party.
+The baby born that night was a direct gift from God to the world.
+God’s gift that night would prove to be a gift that would change the world forever.
+It was the greatest gift ever given or received.

-Since that celebration long ago, mankind has sadly made the mistake of forgetting what the holiday is really about.
-Instead of worshiping the original Christmas giver, which is God, people tend to worship the gift itself.
-The material gifts we exchange at Christmas will soon lose their newness and their value, will often be forgotten.
+Since that first celebration long ago, people have forgotten what Christmas is really about.
+Instead of worshiping the original giver, which is God, people often worship the material gifts.
+The gifts exchanged at Christmas will soon lose their newness and their value, and often will be forgotten.
 Try remembering what you were given for Christmas last year or the year before that.
 It is hard to remember, isn’t it?
-That is because the material gifts we give and receive do not make a life changing impact on our lives.
-I often wonder if people in today’s society exchange gifts at Christmas only because that is what is expected by Christmas tradition.
+That is because the material gifts we exchange at Christmas don’t make a life changing impact on our lives.
+The Christmas traditions created by a materialistic society have corrupted the holiday’s true message.